- Find a Trail

 - Get Involved

-The trail starts at Run Along Road, where it connects to another trail called the Outfall Channel Trail.
+At its northern end on Run Along Road, the trail connects to the Outfall Channel Trail.
 The trail then heads south along the Rio Grande.
 At the midpoint, the La Llorona Park acts as a trailhead and provides parking for trail users.
 Past the park, the paved pathway continues south through the riverine brush, and concludes at a parking lot near Calle Del Norte.

 The La Llorona Path is part of a belt of trails circling Las Cruces.
 It’s also a designated segment of the New Mexico’s proposed 500-mile Rio Grande Trail.